39 Content Marketing ROI Statistics You'll Want to Share

 - Content marketing costs 62% less than traditional marketing but drives 3 times as many leads.

-- The top three ways marketers measure the success of content marketing strategy are sales (62%), web traffic (53%), and social engagement (47%).
+- The top three ways marketers measure the success of content marketing strategy are social media analytics (67%), website traffic (63%), and website engagement (49%).

-- The primary goals for running marketing campaigns in 2021 are brand awareness (62%), increasing sales (60%), and increasing engagement and lead generation (tied at 50%).
+- The primary goals for running marketing campaigns are brand awareness (88%) and building loyalty among existing customers (50%).

-- Businesses report that their top marketing priority in 2021 is generating more leads.
+- Businesses report that their top marketing priority is generating more leads.

 - 82% of marketers actively use content marketing in 2021, up from 70% in 2020.

-- The most popular forms of media used in content strategy in 2021 are videos, blogs, and case studies
+- The most popular technologies used in content strategy are analytics tools (83%), social media analytics (80%), and email marketing (75%).

-- The top five channels used by marketers in 2021 were social media, website, email marketing, content marketing/SEO, and paid social.
+- The top two channels used by marketers are social media and the website.

 B2B Marketing ROI Benchmarks